wuyuansushen/aria2c_TrackersList/README.md

     2. Specify a range with `-`

-    :bubble: In multi file torrent, the adjacent files specified by this option may also be downloaded.
+    :bulb: In multi file torrent, the adjacent files specified by this option may also be downloaded.

 ### Other tips